Frequently Asked Questions about DRAGON

 Is there a Linux/Unix/Solaris/Macintosh version?

 Not yet.
-We do expect to support Linux very soon.
+We do expect to support Linux at a future date.
 Other platforms will follow according to demand.

 Is the source code available?